 Surface Exposure Analysis -- The surface exposure value is presented as a proportion of the residue which is exposed on the surface of the protein.
 These values fall within a range of 0 to 1.000.
 The most exposed amino acid has a value of 0.97 (lysine).
 On the graphic display, values above the axis line are predicted to be exposed on the surface of the protein.
-High values represent amino acids that are likely to be exposed on the surface of the average of 6 residues and are plotted at the middle point.
+High values represent amino acids that are likely to be exposed on the surface of the protein.
+Plotted values are the average of 6 residues and are plotted at the middle point.